-The Division presents CLE programming on a variety of topics.
+One of the division’s most important benefits is CLE programming on a wide variety of topics.
 From FOIA to negotiation skills, to ethics, we have something for every public sector lawyer.
-We present most of our programs in a convenient webinar format.
+We present most of our programs in a convenient live webinar format.

-Outreach to law students is one of the Division's top priorities.
-The Division’s Public Lawyer Career Program, designed to provide law students information about various public sector jobs, practical advice about securing positions and general job-hunting tips has helped hundreds of law students.
-Using a user-friendly toolkit, Division members are encouraged to present a program in their community.
-Please contact Kiren Jahangeer at email@example.com for more information on presenting a program.
+Outreach to law students is one of the Division’s top priorities.
+The Division’s Public Lawyer Career Panel Program, designed to provide law students information about various public sector jobs, practical advice about securing positions and general job-hunting tips has helped hundreds of law students.
+Using a user-friendly toolkit, Division members are encouraged to present a program.
+Please contact Alison Hill at firstname.lastname@example.org for more information.